MariaMoiron/Moiron_etal_IGES_common_terns/README.md

 Moiron M,  Araya-Ajoy YG, Teplitsky C, Bouwhuis S†, Charmantier A† (2020) Understanding the social dynamics of breeding phenology: indirect genetic effects and assortative mating in a long distance migrant.
 The American Naturalist  196(5):566-76 (doi: 10.1086/711045)
 †  = shared authorship

-For any further information, please contact: Maria Moiron, email: mariamoironc@gmail.com

-Code: The R code is available in the main folder.
-Script title should be self-explanatory, and script contains a "Description of script and Instructions" section with further information.
+The code provided here is sufficient to replicate the simulations presented in the above paper.

+If you are interested in running the same or additional simulations, and need help feel free to get in touch with at least one (preferably both) of the following researchers:
+ - Dr Maria Moiron (CEFE-CNRS, Montpellier): mariamoironc@gmail.com
+ - Dr Yimen Araya-Ajoy (Norwegian University of Science and Technology, Trondheim): yimencr@gmail.com